 Washington, DC 20005

 The American Foundation for the Blind administers a scholarship program for deserving students.
 Each year individuals who are blind or visually impaired can apply for financial awards to support their post-secondary education.
-For applications or additional information contact:

 American Foundation for the Blind